Arcadia-Science/2023-amblyomma-americanum-diffex/README.md

 |female_x_whole          |  5|
 |male_x_whole            |  5|

-However, many people at Arcardia care about how gene expression varies based on time in the blood meal.
+However, many people at Arcadia care about how gene expression varies based on time in the blood meal.
 Given this, we built a second model included time in the blood meal hour, only including samples with replicates for different times in the blood meal hour.

 |sex_tissue_blood_meal_hour       |  n|